chatby/Shahid.bundle/README.md

 After installing Plex Media Server, extract Shahid.bundle on the Plug-ins folder.
 - [How do I find the Plug-Ins folder?][Plug-Ins]

-Not: If you downloaded Shahid.bundle as zip file, then make sure to rename it to Shahid.bundle instead of Shahid.bundle-master.
+Note: If you downloaded Shahid.bundle as zip file, then make sure to rename it to Shahid.bundle instead of Shahid.bundle-master.